kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 I kept all this in mind for each interview I went on...not just startup ones.
 And here's what I learned and I'll start off positive...

 <h2>You WILL find a front end web developer job...</h2>
 If you have front end web developer experience, you will find a front end web developer job.
-You may encounter rejections in the process, from jobs you really want and from jobs you thought you were going to get.
+You may encounter rejections along the way, from jobs you really want and from jobs you thought you were going to get.

 But as long as you have quantifiable web dev experience, you will get a web dev job.
 End of story.